Excerpt from ebook, Understanding Metadata: Create the Foundation for a Scalable Data Architecture, by Federico Castanedo and Scott Gidley.

 Let’s take logistics distribution as an analogy to explain metadata, and why it’s critical in managing the data in today’s business environment.
-When you are shipping one package to an international destination, you want to know where in the route the package is located in case something happens with the package delivery.
-Logistic companies keep manifests to track the movement of packages and the successful delivery of packages along the shipping process.
+When you are shipping one package to an international destination, you want to know where in the route the package is located in case something happens with the delivery.
+Logistic companies keep manifests to track the movement of packages and successful delivery along the shipping process.

 Metadata can be classified into three groups:

-- Operational metadata captures the lineage, quality, profile, and provenance (e.g., when did the data elements arrive, where are they located, where did they arrive from, what is the quality of the data, etc.).
+This group captures the lineage, quality, profile, and provenance (e.g., when did the data elements arrive, where are they located, where did they arrive from, what is the quality of the data, etc.).
 It may also contain how many records were rejected during data preparation or a job run, and the success or failure of that run itself.
 Operational metadata also identifies how often the data may be updated or refreshed.